 The scene in front of her vanished in a puff of colorful smoke, and it rearranged itself in a big garden, people dressed in black gathered in a group, all looking to the front.
 Erica made her way through the group of people.
 When she reached the front of the small crowd.
 She gasped.
 She could see the small boy from earlier in the dream, she recognized his curly untidy hair.
 He was crying, looking down to the floor.
 Erica then noticed that she was standing at a funeral, the older boy was nowhere to be seen.

 A loud thud woke Erica up.
 She had knocked over her book.
-She woke up a bit dazed, a bit confused from her dream.
+She woke up a bit dazed, a bit confused by her dream.
 It had felt so real, it was disorienting.
 Who were those two kids?
 Where was the older boy?

 She noticed that her laptop was still open, the screen hadn’t locked yet.
 She looked at the time, it hadn’t been more than two minutes.
 Well, that was a short nap, she thought to herself.
 Erica stared at the blinking cursor.
 Suddenly, she had an idea for her story.
 She started typing.